Mongolian Gerbil Information

 Life expectancy : 3 - 5 years

 Gerbils are very active animals that love to dig and gnaw.
-It is therefore important that the enclosure is designed for digging and that all parts are gnaw-proof (aluminium/metal) or gnawable (wood).
-Plastic should not be used with these animals.
+It is therefore important that the enclosure is set up for digging and that all components are gnaw-proof (aluminium/metal) or gnawable (wood).
+Plastic is best not used with these animals.

-Always read carefully before you decide to get Mongolian Gerbils.
-They are very nice pets that are awake regularly, so they can also be seen during the day.
-This can be especially fun for children.
+Always read up on the subject before you decide to get Mongolian Gerbils.
+They are very nice pets that are often awake, so they can also be seen during the day.
+This can be especially nice for children.
 Mongolian Gerbils are very friendly and curious, but they are not cuddly animals, they do not like to be held.
-After a while, they like to come to your hand to accept a treat and they actively make contact with their owner.
+However, after a while they will gladly come to your hand to take a treat and they actively make contact with their owner.
 Mongolian Gerbils are very fast, which makes them sometimes difficult to handle, especially for children.
 It is therefore important that there is always a parent present who can help and support when children handle the animals.

-New residents should be approached calmly, especially during the first few months.
-The animals must first become familiar with their own enclosure and feel safe in it before they dare to approach people.
-Of course there are also daredevils who immediately approach you and are social, but most Gerbils are a bit shy at first.
+New residents should be approached calmly, especially at first.
+The animals must first become familiar with their own habitat and feel safe there before they dare to approach people.
+Of course, there are also daredevils who immediately approach you and are social, but most Gerbils are still a bit shy at first.
 Give the animals time and try to make contact calmly by talking to them.
-Giving treats out of hand often works well to gain the animals' trust.
+Giving them a treat from your hand often works well to gain the animals' trust.

 Tip!
 Mongolian Gerbils love pumpkin seeds!